fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - **Link Record**: Link or correlate a record with other relevant records.
 For example: correlating an indicator to an existing alert or incident.
 - **Create Record**: Create a record for the specified type, page, or module.
 - **Update Record**: Update a record using the updated information provided.
+- **Filter Records**: Filters records in a module as per the conditions provided.
 - **Block Indicator**: Block an indicator using a configured connector.
 - **Enrich Indicator**: Fetch, get, or retrieve the latest reputation of an indicator.
 - **Escalate To Incident**: Escalate, elevate, or promote the alert to an incident.
 - **Setup War Room**: Establish, set up, initiate, or create a war room for an incident.
+- **Filter Records**: Filter records within the FortiSOAR module based on specific criteria or conditions.

+>[!NOTE]
+> With the new voice command feature, you can perform all these tasks and more.

 ## Generating Playbooks